College Admissions Guide: How to Apply to College

 How can I Find a Major?

-The Department of Labor assessment takes less than 30 minutes to complete.
-You will answer about thirty (30) questions before being presented with a list of career options that could be a good fit for you
+Two important tools are the Department of Labor’s O*NET Interest Profiler and Career One Stop.
+The Department of Labor's assessment takes less than 30 minutes to complete.
+You will answer about thirty (30) questions before receiving a list of career options that could be a good fit for you.

 How many colleges should I apply to?